shravan97/PyRDF/README.md

 import PyRDF
 PyRDF.use('spark')
 ```
-At the moment, 'local' and 'spark' are the only 2 available backends.
+In the current release, 'local' and 'spark' are the only 2 available backends.
 More built-in backends and user defined backends will be available in future releases.
 If you don't choose a backend using `PyRDF.use`, the default backend choice would be 'local'.

 **Some points to note**
  * If you choose a backend using `PyRDF.use`, you have to do it before making an operation calls to the `RDataFrame` object.
 Otherwise, it might result in a run-time error.